Building a new house

 Once outline planning permission has been granted, a ’reserved matters’ application must be made within three years of the consent (or a lesser period if specified by a condition on the original outline approval).
 Permission lasts for two years from the last date that the reserved matters were approved, or, three years from the date that outline planning permission was approved – whichever date is the later.
 The permission notice will state which matters have been reserved for later approval.
 When all of the reserved matters have been approved, work may begin on the site.

-You will find guidance documents on the Planning portal to help with your planning application.
 When applying for planning permission for agricultural dwellings or buildings.
 You will need to download and complete an agricultural planning evaluation questionnaire

 As part of your application you will need to show who owns the land/property you want to develop.
 If there is shared ownership you will also need to download the relevant notice.